Themezly/Documentation/pages/theme-settings/widgets-generator-options.md

-Each of these sub tabs contain a widgets sections builder that will let you add unlimited number of sections per widgets position.
+Each of these sub tabs contain a widgets sections builder that will help you add unlimited number of sections per widgets position.
 In <a class="thz-lightbox mfp-image" href="../../docs-media/footer-widgets-generator.gif" data-mfp-title="Creatus WordPress Theme Author options" data-modal-size="large">
 __this example__</a> we are using __Footer__ widgets section generator to display the builder usage.